By Attila Zønn

 One day she went around the corner and he came around the corner, threw up his hands and said, “Are you following me?”

 They went for coffee.

 She had so much in common with Marty.
-She loved movies and he had been in the movies.
+She loved movies, and he had been in the movies.
 He was in The Bone Collector.
 Larry called it a stupid movie.
 He was getting impatient watching it.
 He said, “Jesus Christ!
-If that camera focuses on Angelina’s lips one more time…” And gestured as if he’d throw his can of beer at the TV.
+If that camera focuses on Angelina’s lips one more time…” And gestured as if he’d throw his beer at the TV.

-On her pros and cons checklist, which she keeps hidden beneath her things in the underwear drawer, Marty got more pros checks and Larry got most of the cons checks.
+On her pros and cons checklist, which she keeps beneath her things in the underwear drawer, Marty got more pros checks, and Larry got most of the cons checks.
 Marty did have some cons though—he was married and had two kids.

 She and Larry never had time for kids.
 Larry said it would drain them financially.
 It would distract them from building the business.
 She agreed at first, but now at thirty-seven, she feels an emptiness that maybe the love for a child could fill, and she wouldn’t be alone…but she had Marty.